Spratt Stadium: History

 From 1998 to 2007 the stadium hosted the Missouri 8-Man High School Football Championship, taking over from longtime host Bearcat Stadium.
-The games were then moved to the Edward Jones Dome in St. Louis with the 11-man championships.
-The 8-Man championships are currently played at the University of Missouri along with the 11-man finals, but all MSHSAA championship games will be held at MWSU starting in 2025.
+The games were then moved to the Edward Jones Dome in St. Louis with the 11-man championships, then to Faurot Field at the University of Missouri after the St. Louis Rams returned to Los Angeles.

+All seven MSHSAA championship games moved to Spratt in 2025 and will be played there through at least 2029.

 In 2018 the Bill Snyder Pavilion was dedicated at the west end of the playing field, in honor of the St. Joseph native and former Kansas State football coach.